Ante Erceg: RNK Split

 Erceg went through the youth system at RNK Split, graduating to the senior squad in 2008.
 In his first senior season, he immediately played a notable role.
 Erceg quickly became a fan favourite, to such a degree that the fan group, the Crveni đavoli (Red Devils) awarded him the then newly established award for the most combative player, the Splitski dišpet.
 Also, as a kind of fan recognition to Erceg for his commitment and fighting spirit, an interview with him was featured in the second issue of the Red Devils fan newspaper.
 He mainly played as a midfielder while at RNK Split.
 In the second half of the 2009–10 season, Erceg was briefly sent on loan to Junak Sinj, where he made seven appearances.
 At the beginning of the 2010–11 season, he returned to Stadion Park Mladeži to continue playing for RNK Split.

 Hajduk Split

-He spent half a season at Turkish club Balıkesirspor, before returning to Croatia to sign for HNK Split's rivals, Hajduk Split on 18 June 2016.
+He spent half a season at Turkish club Balıkesirspor, before returning to Croatia to sign for RNK Split's rivals, Hajduk Split on 18 June 2016.
 Erceg made his Hajduk debut on 17 July, playing 45 minutes in a 2-0 win over HNK Cibalia in the first day of the Prva HNL.
 He scored his first goal for the club in a 3-0 win over FC Oleksandriya in the third qualifying round of the 2016–17 Europa League.
 The goal was Hajduk's 300th goal in European competition.